Ilias Bulaid: Wu Lin Feng

 Bulaid took part in the Wu Lin Feng 2018 World Championship in Tianjin, which took place on March 3, 2018.
 He faced Xie Lei in the quarterfinals of the one-day tournament.
 Bulaid won the fight by unanimous decision, and faced countryman Hasan Toy in the semifinals.
 Toy won the fight by split decision.

 Bulaid faced Wei Ninghui at Wu Lin Feng 2019: WLF -67kg World Cup 2019-2020 1st Group Stage on June 29, 2019.
 He won the fight by a third-round knockout.
 Bulaid next faced Jia Aoqi at Wu Lin Feng 2019: WLF -67kg World Cup 2019-2020 3rd Group Stage on August 31, 2019.
 He lost the fight by unanimous decision, after an extra round was fought.

 Mixed martial arts career

 Bellator MMA

 Bulaid signed his first MMA contract with Bellator MMA, and made his professional debut in September 2019, during Bellator 227 against Vitalic Maiboroda.
 Bulaid won the fight by a first round KO.

 Bulaid made his second appearance with Bellator at Bellator 240 on February 22, 2020, when he faced Diego Freitas.
 Bulaid won the fight by unanimous decision.

 Bulaid faced Georges Sasu at Bellator 270 on November 5, 2021.
 He won the bout via split decision.

 Bulaid was scheduled to face Weber Almeida at Bellator 284 on August 12, 2022.
-In July, the bout was scrapped due to unknown reasons.
+In July, the bout was scrapped for unknown reasons.

+Post Bellator

+On May 19, 2023, Bulaid made his first appearance outside of Bellator at UAE Warriors 41, defeating Omar Khaled Fayoumi via TKO stoppage due to knees in the first round.
+Ten months later, he faced Saba Sozashvili in Tenerife, Spain and beat him by unanimous decision.
+In his next two fights, also in Tenerife, Bulaid beat Anthony Riggio by TKO due to leg kicks in the first round, and won another fight by TKO after his opponent Kewin Jacques Rangell retired 52 seconds into the third round.